apache/arrow/cpp/README.md

 ## Development

-This project follows [Google's C++ Style Guide][3] with minor exceptions.
-We do not encourage anonymous namespaces and we relax the line length restriction to 90 characters.
+This project follows [Google's C++ Style Guide][3] with minor exceptions:

+  *  We relax the line length restriction to 90 characters.
+  *  We use the NULLPTR macro defined in `src/arrow/util/macros.h` to support building C++/CLI (ARROW-1134)
+  *  We use doxygen style comments ("///") instead of line comments ("//") in header files.

 ### Memory Pools